 How much do you know about 1988?
 We’ve got a pub quiz to test your knowledge of some very trivial stuff.
 Grab a beer — or maybe a New Coke, if you still have a can — and let’s see how well you do.

 First, we’ll warm up your memory muscles with a quick PDX fact: ’88 was the year that Portland said hello to Concourse A. And just like the decade of big hair and hair metal, some features of the concourse have aged better than others.
 Sure, we love the gate agents, who have a reputation for cracking jokes during their evening shifts.
 But when it comes to A’s dim lighting and crowded spaces, we’re OK with saying goodbye forever.
-(If you haven’t heard the news, you can see the cool stuff in the works at PDX here.)
+(If you haven’t heard the news, see what's in the works at PDX.)